 Lunch at Coal Miners restaurant was a pleasant surprise.
 It was the decor that was eye stimulating with photographs showcasing the history of coal mining in Inverness.
 It is a step back to the time when coal, rather than present day Golf, was the main economic motivator.

 A satisfying break and we made a beeline for the Beach and a leisurely stroll on the Broadwalk.
-Mid-afternoon, there was hardly anyone around, a peaceful haven to romp in the warmest ocean waters north of the Carolinas, (Cape Cod and Long Island) that stretches four kilometers starting from southernmost tip of Cabot Trail all the way upto Cabot Cliffs.
+Mid-afternoon, there was hardly anyone around, a peaceful haven to romp in the warmest ocean waters north of the Carolinas, (Cape Cod and Long Island) that stretches four kilometers starting from southernmost tip of Cabot Trail all the way till Cabot Cliffs.
 A walkers paradise and we did just that on the planks running parallel to the Beach.

 The final stop was at The Christy’s Look-Off, Craigmore, near Port Hawkesbury for a last glimpse of St. George’s Bay near the Strait of Canso.
 There is an interesting tale about the early years, when relatives on both sides of the Bay communicated by lighting bonfires on the hilltops, sending celebratory messages of old Gaelic festivals, change of seasons and of bereavements in families.
 The Christy’s Look-Off is a small park gifted to the public by a lady who had lived across the road.
 It is now under the care of the Cèilidh Coastal Trail Association.
 There is a sign at entrance to the Park.